raspibolt/raspibolt/guide/bonus/lightning/lndg.md

   $ sudo rm /var/log/uwsgi/lndg.log
   ```

 * Delete the “lndg” user.
-Do not worry about the userdel: mempool mail spool (/var/mail/lndg) not found.
+Do not worry about the `userdel: mempool mail spool (/var/mail/lndg) not found`.

   ```sh
   $ sudo su -